composer & Performer

 This project has been supported using public funding by Arts Council England and the Bliss Trust, Quarterhouse Folkestone and UCA.

-The performance is part of a practical presentation about work that is taking place in creativity and dementia with presentations by Bright Shadow, Edith Tankus (The Archivists), Living Words, Sidney de Haan Research Centre and local support group the Sunshiners
+The performance was part of a practical presentation about work that is taking place in creativity and dementia with presentations by Bright Shadow, Edith Tankus (The Archivists), Living Words, Sidney de Haan Research Centre and local support group the Sunshiners.

 LOOK UP DONCASTER

 Anna was selected to take part in the 2014/15 Adopt A Composer scheme which pairs amateur choirs, orchestras, and ensembles with a composer for one year.
 It is funded by the PRS for Music Foundation and run by Making Music and Sound and Music.
 She was paired with the Quirky Choir of Doncaster and wrote a fourteen minute piece which they premiered on 20th June 2015 in Doncaster's market and Mansion House.
 It was recorded for broadcast by BBC Radio 3 (listen below).

 "Anna has been a joy to work with.
 She has been sensitive to the unique nature of the choir and has written a piece that stretches them but also celebrates who they are.
 She has involved them in the writing from the start and has incorporated their ideas into the final piece.
 We are very excited about the performance and the prospect of hearing ourselves on national radio."
 Janet Wood, Leader of the Quirky Choir